-So I’ve decided to create a post series dedicated to the little things which make our lives happier and complete (and by all means, it won’t be the only one on this topic!).
+So I’ve decided to create a post series dedicated to those little things that make our lives happier and complete.

 You know the phrase, money doesn’t buy happiness.